 Future Trends in Generative AI: The Tale of Two Paths

-Organizations pulling ahead in generative AI adoption share three patterns in the data, they deploy gen AI across multiple business functions rather than running isolated experiments (13), they buy from specialized vendors rather than building internally, succeeding at double the rate (73), and they are already preparing for the agentic shift, with 56% of customer support interactions projected to involve agentic AI by mid-2026 (83) and 30% of enterprises creating entirely new roles to manage their AI workforce (88).
+Organizations pulling ahead in generative AI adoption share three patterns in the data we've reviewed, they deploy gen AI across multiple business functions rather than running isolated experiments (13), they buy AI from specialized vendors rather than building internally, succeeding at double the rate (73), and they're already preparing for the agentic shift, with 56% of customer support interactions projected to involve agentic AI by mid-2026 (83) and 30% of enterprises creating entirely new roles to manage their AI workforce (88).

-Organizations falling behind in generative AI adoption share patterns too, they treat gen AI as a pilot project rather than an operating model change, build custom solutions that fail 75% of the time (70), and underinvest in the people side: 45% of organizations still cite talent shortages as their top barrier (63), while 70% of call center agents are already using gen AI tools their companies haven't sanctioned (40).
+Organizations falling behind in generative AI adoption share patterns too treating gen AI as a pilot project rather than an operating model change, building custom solutions that fail 75% of the time (70), and underinvesting in the people side with 45% of organizations still citing talent shortages as their top barrier (63), while 70% of call center agents are already using gen AI tools their companies haven't sanctioned (40).

 Generative AI market potential is projected to reach $400 billion by 2031 (4), AI agents will intermediate more than $15 trillion in B2B spending by 2028 (80), concentrating this value primarly in organizations that have already done the hard work of integrating AI into their workflows, governance, and team structures.